-The feeling of walking free in your yard, touching, and smelling beautiful flowers are irresistible.
+The feeling of walking free in your yard, touching, and smelling beautiful flowers is irresistible.

-Grabbing your favourite drink and sitting in a lawn chair enjoying sunbath feels good.
-It's the dream, right?
+Grabbing your favorite drink and sitting in a lawn chair enjoying sunbath feels good.
+It’s the dream, right?

 But now, here you’re.
 Sitting in your house, not daring to venture outside.
 The reason: Mosquitos, a lot of them.